-Alison trained to be an occupational therapist after being introduced to the role when working with children who displayed ASD and complex needs and becoming passionate about sensory integration.
+Alison trained to be an occupational therapist, after being introduced to the role when working with children who displayed ASD and complex needs and becoming passionate about sensory integration.
+Alison qualified in 2020.

 Prior to retraining, Alison worked for many years in education; mainstream, primary and specialist educational settings.

 Alison joined the Tree Tops team in 2021 and enjoys working with all our children, families and schools.

 Outside of work, Alison enjoys walking her dogs, going out for coffee, visiting her family and reading.

 Children's Occupational Therapy North East

 Tree Tops Occupational Therapy Ltd are an established service with an outstanding reputation for children's occupational therapy and sensory integration expertise.

 Based in County Durham and Stockton, we work in partnership with families, schools and health professionals across the North East to make a difference to children’s lives by improving their ability to achieve as well as their general happiness and wellbeing.